 Footsteps Fund support for stroke rehabilitation robotics

-Donors responded generously to the appeal, contributing almost £72,000 to the work.
+Donors responded generously to the appeal, contributing over £82,000 to the work.

-Mechatronics and Robotics student William Atkins was one of the summer interns: “Our goal is to provide a motivational tool for patients to keep working on their exercises so that they can get function of their body, and their life, back quickly.
+Mechatronics and Robotics student William Atkins, one of the summer interns, says: “Our goal is to provide a motivational tool for patients to keep working on their exercises so that they can get function of their body, and their life, back quickly.
 While studying, it can be easy to lose sight of the bigger picture.
 Working on this project lets me apply the skills and knowledge I have (and those I will develop throughout the research) to a practical issue that will help real people.”